Professor Chris Atkin elected as Fellow of the Royal Academy of Engineering

 Atkin, C.J.
 Predicting the mission performance of a retrofit Hybrid Laminar Flow Control system.
 Paper presented at the Aerospace Aerodynamics Research Conference, 2002.

-Silvers, L. J. & Witzke, V. Mean flow evolution of saturated forced shear flows in polytropic atmospheres.
+Silvers, L. J. and Witzke, V. Mean flow evolution of saturated forced shear flows in polytropic atmospheres.
 EAS Publications Series,

 Captain Tilmann Gabriel, Director of City, University of London's MSc Aviation Management Programmes is interviewed by The National in Abu Dhabi...